-Yes, you will feel better being around people.
-And support groups for alcoholics will help you to avoid relapse.
-This can aid in recovery by allowing people to discuss their feelings of guilt and shame with others in similar situations.
+That can aid in recovery by allowing one to discuss feelings of guilt and shame with others in similar situations.

 Support Groups After Alcohol Rehab

-Support groups for alcoholics are groups of people who want to quit drinking.
+Based on my experience, I would say support groups for alcoholics are a group of individuals who want to quit drinking.

 Community and Shared Experiences